 Generally, the treatment options are based on the stage of the disease.
 In many cases, early stage mesothelioma (stages I, II and sometimes III) can be surgically resected, or removed.
 Cancerous tumors are resectable if their removal won’t damage vital organs and the disease has not spread through the body.

 In the past, palliative care meant doctors had given up on patients and there is no hope for wellness.
 Today, medical professionals have embraced palliative care as a means to a better, more fulfilling life with a disease.
 Palliative care is not hospice care.
 Instead, palliative care is aimed at controlling pain and uncomfortable symptoms and improving the quality of life.

 Palliative care, sometimes called supportive or comfort care, can be provided alongside curative care or alone.
+Curative and palliative care are often used interchangeably throughout treatment and may change throughout the progression of the disease.
+It is not uncommon for patients and their medical providers to abandon curative care entirely in favor of the comfort palliative care provides, especially if curative procedures aren’t helping.
 Medical professionals say there are several benefits that come with palliative care:

 A 2016 study by the National Cancer Institute found palliative care patients who were undergoing treatment for advanced cancer had “a better quality of life and mood.”
 The study found patients who received early palliative care were better able to cope with their disease and more likely to discuss long-term care preferences with their providers.

 Palliative care for mesothelioma can be several types of treatment including the following:

 - Pain management techniques including relaxation and visualization.

 - Alternative treatments such as acupuncture and acupressure.